scheduleonce/developer-center/docs/OnceHub API/reporting-on-account-objects.md

 You may also wish to [route users to a specific page](https://developers.oncehub.com/docs/using-the-oncehub-api#routing-to-a-specific-page) by employing logic in a drop-down menu or form.

-## Get a single example
+## Get a Single Object

-If you already have a specific ID for an event type, booking page, master page, or user from past data retrieval and your system requires full, expanded data on that specific object, you can use the GET request.
+If you already have a specific ID for an event type, booking page, booking calendar, master page, or user from past data retrieval and your system requires full, expanded data on that specific object, you can use the GET request.

 [Get a single booking page](https://developers.oncehub.com/reference/get-a-single-booking-page)\
 [Get a single event type](https://developers.oncehub.com/reference/get-a-single-event-type)